emina-mahmutbegovic/tic-tac-toe/README.md

 # Tic-Tac-Toe API with TypeGraphQL, TypeGoose, TypeScript and Apollo Server

 ### About
 This basic Tic-Tac-Toe API was implemented with NodeJs, TypeGraphQL, TypeGoose, TypeScript and Apollo Server.
 It supports both singleplayer and multiplayer mode.
 Singleplayer mode uses Minmax algorithm to generate opponent's moves.
+This solution does not have integrated database.
+Data is stored in map objects.

 ### References
 * [TypeGraphQL](https://typegraphql.com/)